pytube/pytube/README.md

 ## Disclaimer

-This is pytube on life support.
+The [pytube-saquaro](https://github.com/sluggish-yard/pytube-saguaro) is is [pytube](https://github.com/pytube/pytube) on life support.

-Although the popular video downloading library pytube/pytube has not been maintained since December 2022, many people continue to rely on it for their needs.
-To address this, I have taken the initiative to fork the project and trying to make it function for my use cases.
+Although the [pytube](https://github.com/pytube/pytube) has not been maintained since December 2022, many people including me continue to rely on it for their needs.
+To address this, I have forked the project, and trying to make it function for my use cases.
 I cannot make a commitment to actively maintain the project.
 There are no plans adding new features.
 The project will eventually be either archived or deleted.

-If you're also struggling with supporting existing applications while searching for pytube alternatives, I would like to invite you to join my efforts in making the project more stable and reliable.
-I am not an expert in pytube library and would appreciate pull requests from more experienced users.
+If you're also struggling with supporting existing applications while searching for [pytube](https://github.com/pytube/pytube) alternatives, I would like to invite you to join my efforts in making the project more stable and reliable.
 Perhaps, together, we can make it more sustainable for some time to come.

 ## Known issues

 Multiple `Channel` attributes(`last_updated`, `title`, `description`, `length`) raise exceptions instead of returning data.

 Many tests are failing.

 # pytube